 There are two methods used to determine if the address list is matched.
 If multiple lists are specified, the address must match at least one of the lists:

-The options for whether or not to bypass or apply a given content compliance policy are:
+The options for whether or not to bypass or apply a given routing setting are:

 To create an address list:

 - Under Address lists, check the Use address lists to bypass or control application of this setting box.